christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 more coherent structure.
 At the time of deployment, the two battlegroups where led by Italy and France.

-In Estonia, the civil war had taken its toll on the land.
+In Estonia, the civil war had taken its toll on the country.
 After the initial gains from NSPR forces and the jolty response of the estonian army, a drawnout fight over control of key cities and passageways followed.
 Due to the de facto No Fly Zone over Ida Viru, the ground offensives had to proceed more caucious and slow,